juanoude/summaries/Terraform/courses/aws-with-terraform.md

 	* SaaS - New Relic, Datadog.

 -----
 **Terraform is a high level tool to orquestrate infrastructure.
-It doesn't manage configuration** 🚫 Diferent than Ansible, Puppet, Chef and other tools
+It does NOT manage configuration** 🚫 Diferent than Ansible, Puppet, Chef and other tools to manage config 🚫 Some providers allow those tools along with Terraform

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODkyNDIxMDYxLC0xODc1MTg4MzM3XX0=
+eyJoaXN0b3J5IjpbLTIwODExNTY5NzksLTE4NzUxODgzMzddfQ
+==
 -->